mspncp/gosu-wiki/To Do.md

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2013-10-13)
+(Last update: 2014-06-19)

 ## Gosu
+  * See if I can reproduce this Releasy issue
   * Try to reproduce Releasy's issue #44
-  * Document subimage
+  * Improve Input
-  * Debug ker's linker problem on Linux
-  * Update the docs on how to setup C++ Gosu on Windows!
-  * Fix release process
-    * Publicly discontinue Gosu.framework / gosu-mac archives
-    * Automate swig generation again (Rakefile)
-  * Switch Mac Gosu to using full-desktop windows, not resolution switching!!
-  * Warning when relying on case sensitivity
+    * Fix/clarify TextInput vs. &lt;markup> and &entities;
     * GpButtonX must fire after GpYButtonX so that control setup screens receive the more specific ID first - Mac
     * GpButtonX must fire after GpYButtonX so that control setup screens receive the more specific ID first - Win
-  * Order USB devices alphabetically (so that gamepad 0 is always 0) - Mac
-  * Order USB devices alphabetically (so that gamepad 0 is always 0) - Win
+    * Order USB devices alphabetically (so that gamepad 0 is always 0) - SDL
-  * Split Gosu website into its own github project
   * More awesome Vertex Arrays
     * Pre-transform all vertex arrays
     * Come up with a nice memory union of DrawOp and ArrayVertex
     * Split up macros into vertices when drawn inside record{} (allow nesting)
+  * Introduce one "0.9" style constructor as a proof of concept
+  * Gosu 0.9.0
     * Automatically create OpenGL context when Image is first created (half done - see old working copy from 10.6)
-  * Introduce one "0.8" style constructor as a proof of concept
-  * Gosu 0.8.0
     * Make things tileable by default but add :smooth and :pure or something like that
     * Rename needs\_x? to need\_x? in Ruby
     * Adjust Text Entities to line height
     * Add Gosu::StringArg (a variant type of char*/wchar*/string/wstring/C++11 strings)
     * Consequently throw exception for invalid font names
+    * Get rid of quad/tri drawing in favor of quads
+    * Use float instead of double
+    * Use int instead of unsigned
     * Throw exception for multiple windows
     * Kill beginGL/endGL in favor of scheduleGL
     * Rename pimpl/Impl to p/Private